mukulbhave/viden/README.md

 </table>

 The goal is to create a service to detect fraud in license plate usage by way of
-1. Identifying vehicle  license plate number.
+1. Identifying vehicle  license plate number .
-2. Vehicle make, model
+2. Identifying Vehicle make, model
 3. Use vehicle number from step 1 to fetch vehicle details from govt vehicle database using Vahan e-services and flag any discrepancy found.